What is public AI?

 - Support policymakers and technical teams seeking to implement public AI

-- Organize the movement for public AI
+- Organize the broader movement for public AI

 Learn more

-- White Paper, currently the best overview
+- 2024 White Paper, currently the best overview of Public AI

-- Wiki Doc, where it all began
+- 2023 Wiki working document, where it all began

 Getting involved